rtaibah/jekyll-blog/_posts/blog/2008-01-23-i-just-literally-burnt-the-feeds.md

+---

-title: I Just Literally Burnt The Feeds!
+title: "I Just Literally Burnt The Feeds!"
 author: rami
+layout: historical-blog
-permalink: i-just-literally-burnt-the-feeds
+permalink: /2008/01/23/i-just-literally-burnt-the-feeds/
+categories: Blog
-tags: Feeds, RSS
+tags: feeds rss
 summary: I would just like to apologize to my readers, I mistakenly broke both RSS feeds (posts and comments).
 I am on top of it, we will be back online soon.
 Sorry!! :)

+---

 I would just like to apologize to my readers, I mistakenly broke both RSS feeds (posts and comments).
 I am on top of it, we will be back online soon.
 Sorry!! :)